arafato/alicloud-core-concepts-book/manuscript/governance.md

 Please see https://www.alibabacloud.com/help/doc-detail/100680.htm#h2-url-8 for details on the syntax of the `Condition` field of an according RAM policy.

 - **Enable ActionTrail:**
 You can use the Alibaba Cloud service *ActionTrail* to determine the actions users have taken in your account and the resources that were used.
 The log files show the time and date of actions, the source IP for an action, which actions failed due to inadequate permissions, and more.
-Keep in mind that these logs are exclusively from the OpenAPI, i.e., the management APIs of Alibaba Cloud.
+Keep in mind that these logs are based exclusively on OpenAPI calls, i.e., the management APIs of Alibaba Cloud.
 Application specific logs can be recorded and analyzed with *Log Service*, for example.

 ## Links